Measuring Fitness: Aerobic Capacity

 The average person can also assess their exercise intensity with the "talk test" (ie., if you are breathing too fast to talk, then you are exercising too hard for your current level of fitness) (Persinger R, et al. 2004).

-So, remember: the heart rate and respiratory rate you attain during exercise only tells you how hard you are exercising; not your level of aerobic fitness.
+So, remember: the heart rate and respiratory rate you attain during an exercise session only tells you how hard you are exercising; not your level of aerobic fitness.

 • Aerobic capacity and health: Of the 5 elements of fitness, aerobic capacity has the biggest impact on your health.
 Low "cardiorespiratory fitness" (CRF) has been shown to be a much bigger risk of cardiovascular death than a high cholesterol level (Blair SN.
 2009) (Farrell SW, et al. 2012).